NOMADIC SOUL

 Bespoke Experiences • Cooking class and traditional meal with a local Dungan family in the village of Yrdyk and münüshkör (eagle hunters) demonstration near Bokonbaevo.

-Besides the routine breaks for random landscape pictures, we'll make several stops along the way to visit impressive monuments (such as the giant Gagarin’s bust in the Barksoon Valley and the iron-mash WW2 memorial near Ottuk), atmospheric Houses of Culture (true time capsules from the heydays of the Soviet Union), and picturesquely syncretic graveyards where nomadic, Soviet and Islamic symbolisms come together.
+Besides the routine breaks for random landscape pictures, we'll make indulge in a few additional stops and detours along the way to visit impressive monuments (such as the giant Gagarin’s bust in the Barksoon Valley and the iron-mash WW2 memorial near Ottuk), atmospheric Houses of Culture (true time capsules from the heydays of the Soviet Union), and picturesquely syncretic graveyards where nomadic, Soviet and Islamic symbolisms come together.

 Today we’ll head up to Song Kul, an astoundingly beautiful alpine lake surrounded by impervious mountains and dotted with photogenic yurt camps of semi-nomadic Kyrgyz shepherd families.